Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 She was one cunning bitch.

 Much of the layer above was, so you didn’t suspect this layer.
 As impressive as the one above had been, this one had far more and better designed spells.
 It took dedication to create something as impressive as the above shield, mainly as a decoy to hide this one.
 The construction of this, including symbologies he did not know, proved beyond any doubt she was a Magus, the elite of the elite.
+She was good, and he had been underestimating her all these years.
+Without a doubt, she would beat him if he made a single mistake.

 When the small round robot arrived, Lynn closed her E-reader and ordered dinner too, all without saying a word to Roger.